Ganendra-Orchid/Kelompok-3-Kelas-B/README.md

 ## 3. Project Description

-This program is a simple game in which the player must guess a number determined by the computer.
+This program is a .

 ---